Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-The Division of Long Term Care Residents Protection is responsible for the training and testing program for CNAs and for the CNA Registry.
+The Division of Health Care Quality is responsible for the training and testing program for CNAs and for the CNA Registry.

 Individuals who are shown to be competent are placed on the CNA Registry.
 The certification as a CNA must be renewed every 24 months.
 Skilled nursing facilities and nursing facilities (intermediate care facilities) can only hire CNAs who are on Delaware's CNA Registry, in good standing.